 Selection of Pipe by Pipeline Approach

 When pipelines and production facilities are being built the emphasis is placed on the pipe wall thickness.
 Generally, there is a great amount of pipe, and quantities of fittings and valves are small by comparison.
-Minimizing of the pipe wall is the major economic factor.
-The extra cost of custom made fittings is far outweighed by the savings on the pipe.
-The pipe is purchased by weight, so the added cost of high strength material to lower the pipe wall is a reasonable consideration.
-When high strength material is specified, extra inspection and more stringent interpretation are also necessary.
-The cost of extra inspection is also a reasonable consideration.
+Minimizing the pipe wall is the major economic factor.
+The extra cost of custom-made fittings is far outweighed by the savings on the pipe.
+The pipe is purchased by weight, so the added cost of high-strength material to lower the pipe wall is a reasonable consideration.
+When high-strength material is specified, extra inspection and more stringent interpretation are also necessary.
+The cost of the extra inspection is also a reasonable consideration.
 Spare parts warehousing is a small consideration.

 Plant Pipe Selection Approach